-Half of Singapore's finance leaders say their companies fall short in ESG reporting
+Half of SG and HK executives say their companies fall short in ESG reporting

-Only 55% of surveyed Singapore executives believe their companies do a good job in disclosing ESG metrics, according to a survey by Workday.
+Only 55% and 49% of surveyed Singapore and Hong Kong executives believe their companies do a good job in disclosing ESG metrics, according to a survey by Workday.

-- One quarter of Triple Bottom Line (TBL) and sustainability reporting in Singapore companies is conducted by corporate communications or marketing teams, indicating style over substance.
+- One quarter of Triple Bottom Line (TBL) and sustainability reporting in Singapore and almost a third in Hong Kong companies is conducted by corporate communications or marketing teams, indicating style over substance

-- Manufacturing is seen as the most important sector with over half (52.5%) of respondents ranking it in the top three industries, with finance in second.
+- Manufacturing is seen as the most important sector for ESG with over half in both hubs of respondents ranking it in the top three industries, with finance in second.

-A new report released by Workday reveals that while the majority (83%) of finance leaders for large companies in Singapore are producing triple bottom line (TBL) reports, only 55% believe their companies do a good job disclosing environmental, social and governance (ESG) metrics.
+A recent survey released by Workday reveals that while the majority of finance leaders for large companies in Singapore (83%) and Hong Kong (82%) are producing triple bottom line (TBL) reports, only around half of executives believe their companies do a good job disclosing environmental, social and governance (ESG) metrics.

-The report finds that there is a disconnect between intention and action, especially when there is no uniting framework across multiple jurisdictions and business sectors.
+With the detailed breakdown of Australia and New Zealand to be released in August, the report already finds that there is a disconnect between intention and action on TBL and ESG reporting, especially when there is no uniting framework across multiple jurisdictions and business sectors.

 The major role played by the communications and marketing teams in TBL reporting is understandable, given that there is currently not a regulatory requirement in many jurisdictions, particularly for non-public companies.

-Currently, 83.2% of Singapore companies produce TBL reports that is broadly in line with the other markets surveyed by Workday, which averaged an 82.8%.
+Currently, 83.2% of Singapore and 82.4% of Hong Kong companies produce integrated or TBL reports broadly in line with the other markets surveyed by Workday, which averaged 82.8%.
 New Zealand, however, trailed with only 62.5% of companies engaging in this kind of reporting.

 “While it is encouraging to see strong adoption of TBL reporting, it is concerning that so many business leaders still do not fully buy into the benefits of holding their companies accountable to more than just profits.
-In the face of such a dynamic and changing business environment, companies need to explore how new technologies can empower them in their reporting,” Workday’s regional financials lead for ASEAN and North Asia Lee Thong Tan said.
+In the face of such a dynamic and changing business environment, companies need to explore how new technologies can empower them in their reporting,” Lee Thong Tan, Workday’s regional financials lead for ASEAN and North Asia, said.

-Agriculture, where irresponsibly managed agricultural operations, such as degradation of land, deforestation, loss of biodiversity and potentially toxic waste products came, in Asia and globally, was voted only the fourth most important industry for TBL reporting.
-It was perhaps due to Singapore’s distance as a net importer of agricultural products.
+Agriculture, where irresponsibly managed agricultural operations, such as degradation of land, deforestation, loss of biodiversity and potentially toxic waste products came, in Asia and globally, was voted the fourth most important industry for TBL reporting in Singapore and Hong Kong, perhaps due to both hubs’ distance from source as a net importer of agricultural products.